 Drift mode is a tad daunting

-You know about the Ford Focus RS and its infamous Drift Mode.
+Remember the outgoing Ford Focus RS and its infamous Drift Mode?
 Well, the 720S has a more advanced version of the same thing.

 Variable Drift Control offers seven-stage adjustment for the stability control, allowing you to decide how much the car will oversteer before the electronic nanny intervenes.
 There’s even a graphic on the touchscreen to select your angle of attack.

 Now, I’ll level with you.
 Variable Drift Control or not, I’m not a good enough driver to start sliding 720hp supercars on the road.
 My faith in technology only goes so far.
 However, MR’s Peter Burgess previously tried VDC on-track at Vallelunga and found it a “very effective tool”.
 He also noted that “ tyre smoking images you see are all taken with those systems fully disengaged”.

 You could spend a LOT on carbon fibre

 Got several hours to spare?
 Why not dream big with the McLaren 720S online configurator?
 As you’ll quickly discover, you can add tens of thousands to the base price with upgrades and accessories.